-39 Incoming funds are normally lent within two days, and liquidity reserves are minimal.
+&lt;sup>40 Incoming funds are normally lent within two days, and liquidity reserves are minimal.

-40 As in the microbanking units of Bank Rakyat Indonesia (Seibel 2009).
+&lt;sup>41 As in the microbanking units of Bank Rakyat Indonesia (Seibel 2009).

 5. Strengths and weaknesses of village banks and village banking networks